ynloultratech/graphql-bundle/doc/crud-operations.md

 ## DELETE

-The delete operation is simply, the only that you need is set **"delete"** to the list of operations included in the `CRUDOperations` annotation.
+The delete operation is simply, the only that you need is add `MutationDelete` annotation.

  ````php
  /**